baconjs/bacon.js/README.md

 `stream.merge(stream2)` merges two streams into one stream that delivers events from both

-`stream.skipWhile(f)` skips elements while given predicate function holds true
+`stream.skipWhile(f)` skips elements while given predicate function holds true.
+Function construction rules apply.

+`stream.skipWhile(property)` skips elements while the value of the given Property is `true`.

 `stream.skipUntil(stream2)` skips elements from `stream` until a Next event appears in `stream2`.
 In other words, starts delivering values